JuliaGraphics/Luxor.jl/docs/src/explanation/transforms.md

 Use the [`getscale`](@ref), [`gettranslation`](@ref), and [`getrotation`](@ref) functions to find the current values.

-To return home after many changes, you can use `setmatrix([1, 0, 0, 1, 0, 0])` to reset the matrix to the default.
+To quickly return home after many changes, you can use `setmatrix([1, 0, 0, 1, 0, 0])` to reset the matrix to the default.

-## Linear interpolation of scalars
+## Linear interpolation ("lerp")

 [`rescale`](@ref) is a convenient utility function for linear interpolation.
 An easy way to visualize it is by imagining two number lines.
-A value relative to low and high values is rescaled to have the equivalent value relative to another pair of low and high values.
+A value relative to a pair of low and high values is rescaled to have the equivalent value relative to another pair of low and high values.